maurges/every-rust-gui-library/notes.md

 signals first.

 I've been ildly reading the turorial and looking forward to implementing the examples.
-And I've kind of liked what I've read about components, factoriesand grids.
+And I've kind of liked what I've read about components, factories and grids.
 Gtk did get some things right.

 Component and FactoryComponent are different.
 This is stupid, I wonder if it's